IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 You can implement your source callable as a function or a callable class.
 Using a callable class is the recommended option because it allows you to keep state and also restore state in the event of an outage.
 Let's see an example of the difference.

-Our use case is tracking recent changes to Wikipedia.
+The use case is tracking recent changes to Wikipedia.
 The data source, [Wikipedia event streams](https://stream.wikimedia.org/?doc#!/Streams), is a live stream of recent updates and changes.
-We will use the [Python Server Side Event (SSE) client](https://github.com/btubbs/sseclient) to retrieve the Wikipedia data.
+The source callable will use the [Python Server Side Event (SSE) client](https://github.com/btubbs/sseclient) to retrieve the data from Wikipedia.

+The source callable could be a simple function or a callable class.

-We could use a simple function:
+Here's an example of a simple function:

 <a id="full-fn"></a>
 ~~~python